 Code-blocks under a size threshold are disregarded before analysis (the size

-threshold is controlled by min_block_size
+threshold is controlled by min_block_size); and only top-level code

 blocks are considered.